nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Learning [different commands available](#features) on the application​

-- Utilizing [advanced features](#advanced-features) like Sample Assignment and Filtering​
+- Utilizing [advanced commands](#advanced-commands) like Sample Assignment and Filtering​

 By the end of this guide, you'll be a ResearchRoster pro, saving time and streamlining your research process.​